The Date Who Told Me He Loved Me...On Our First Date

-He was 25, a guitarist (although not, to my knowledge, of any particular skill or renown) and French (to the extent that his dad was born in Toulouse before moving to Essex to marry his English mum).
-Let's call him Gustave.
+He was 25, a guitarist (although not, to my knowledge, of any particular skill or renown) and French (to the extent that his dad was born in Toulouse before moving to Brooklyn to marry his American mom).
+Let's call him Sean.

-Heartbroken from a tumultuous relationship crashing down around me, I had (in retrospect, VERY misguidedly) been working my way through the motley mates of my best friend's boyfriend, picking up a free cocktail here, an STD there.
+Heartbroken from a tumultuous relationship crashing down around me, I had (in retrospect, VERY misguidedly) been working my way through the friends of my best friend's boyfriend, picking up a free cocktail here, an STD there...

+Sean, who asked me out following a mild flirtation over a soggy Camel Light at a house party, was good-looking and charismatic.
+Was my luck about to come in?

 Advertisement